The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Policy Function

-To preserve welfare, healthcare, and pension systems while creating a stable and equitable fiscal framework.
+To preserve welfare, healthcare, and pension systems while creating a stable fiscal framework.

 Implementation Mechanisms